A question I often get asked is ‘are canned beans safe to eat?’. With the biggest concern being the presence of BPA.

 My policy is that the less plastic comes in contact with my food, especially when it’s heated, the better.

-How do I make sure my canned foods don’t contain BPA?
+How do I make sure my canned beans safe and don’t contain BPA?

 There are 2 options here.

 1. Look for cans that claim ‘BPA Free’ on the label.

 More and more manufacturers are using BPA free cans.

 Definitely a better option than cans containing BPA.

 But there could be other plastics being used that are also harmful, they just haven’t been studied yet.

 Canning is an old and very effective method of preserving food.